Boundary Waters Fishing

 Some say the Boundary Waters provides some of the world's best fishing lakes and rivers, many waiting to be discovered, making a Boundary Waters fishing trip a true adventure.
 There are unparalleled fishing opportunities found here.

 Spring offers the newly budded trees set against a backdrop of deep green pine and streams and rivers swelled by the freshly melted snows filled with hungry fish.
-These waters are literally teaming with golden walleye, feisty smallmouth bass, huge northern pike, lake trout, and plate-sized crappies.
+These waters are literally teaming with golden walleye, feisty smallmouth bass, huge northern pike, lake trout, and plate-sized crappies for som outstanding Boundary Waters fishing.

 Summer and fall Boundary Waters fishing trips can be equally fish-abundant offering excellent fishing opportunities through-out canoeing season.
 Fresh fish sizzling in the fry pan is great no matter what the season.
 Sometimes, the greatest catch comes in the summer or fall.
-If a Boundary Waters fishing trip is your wish, let River Point put you on the best lakes and rivers for your wilderness fishing trip.
+If a Boundary Waters fishing trip is your wish, let River Point put you on the best lakes and rivers for the highests success rate for Boundary Waters fishing.

 Check out the fine completely outfitted packages below for your fishing trip:

 Boundary Waters Fishing: It's hard to put into words the thrill of landing a mouth-watering golden walleye, enduring a challenging fight with a northern pike, matching wits with the feisty smallmouth bass, or netting a huge lake trout.
-If you are an avid angler, the possibility of enjoying these and other species, such as crappies, bluegills, stream trout, and largemouth bass, await you on your fabulous wilderness adventure.
+If you are an avid angler, the possibility of enjoying these and other species, such as crappies, bluegills, stream trout, and largemouth bass, await you on your fabulous Boundary Waters fishing trip.

 Nothing can describe the aroma and taste of fresh fish sizzling in the frying pan, and some of the very best lakes for catching them are those set aside just for canoe travel.
 So if you are into fishing, the Boundary Waters BWCA may be just the place for you.